openconfig/gnoi/software_bundle/README.md

 currently-running processes which would be affected by those software bundles.
 When those processes reload, they will reload with the software bundles applied.

+This restart be done with the `FinalizeSoftwareBundles` RPC

 ### Comparison to existing SetPackage RPC

 Right now SetPackage is